from __future__ import annotations

 Plot the current state of the inventory.

-:param threshold: Minimum abundance of conspecifics ToDo.
+:param threshold: Minimum abundance of conspecifics for summary statistics.

 :param filter: Filter out all trees below that size for inventory plot.